marcohamersma/WallPi/readme.md

 // Amount of degrees (within 360) that will be used to
 // draw track separators.
 trackSeparatorDegrees : 30,
 // The color you want to draw the wallPie in.
-You probably want to use `wallPi.extractCoverColor` for this. color                 : '', textColor             : '#464c3e'
+You probably want to use `wallPi.extractCoverColor` for this. format is [r,b,g] color                 : [], textColor             : '#464c3e'
 ```